Wednesday, June 24, 2026

 In 1916, Henry and several partners took over a Buffalo automobile body manufacturing business that he had managed, incorporating it as Harvey Top and Body Company.
 He ran that business for at least a decade, during a boom period for automobiles (and a period of population growth for Buffalo).

-Where's Harvey?
+Where's Henry?

 After failing to find any grave or death cert, I focused on newspaper research, especially searching for obits or business items, thinking that surely a man (with the distinctive name of Henry Canner Harvey) who ran a successful auto body and building business would be remembered at his death.
 I searched multiple newspaper databases plus freebie databases and all over the place.
 No obit and no death record that I could find, in Buffalo or anywhere.
 No news coverage of him after the late 1920s.
 Periodically, I repeated my searches.
 Nope.